 3. Can chemo be sexually transmitted?

 If you’re going through chemo, the medication stays in your bloodstream and bodily fluids for a certain amount of time.
 This time period is the “half-life” of the treatment and can vary widely between different drugs.
-For this reason, it’s advisable to use barrier contraception (condoms) during chemotherapy and for a few days after chemotherapy, to avoid giving your partner “second-hand chemo”.
+For this reason, it’s advisable to use barrier contraception (condoms) during chemotherapy and for at least seven days after chemotherapy, to avoid giving your partner “second-hand chemo”.

 Likewise, swapping any other bodily fluids should be avoided for a short period, too – so kissing during chemotherapy should be limited to a peck on the cheek rather than the full French experience for a few days.
 (This is also the reason your doctor may advise you to flush twice while you’re having chemo – the drugs are in all your bodily fluids…).

 Talking to your doctor about how to time your sexual activity is your best bet – they’ll know the half-life of the specific drug you’re taking and will be able to advise you on how you and your partner can have safe sex during chemo.
 It might feel awkward to discuss sex with your doctor, but they’re used to hearing all sorts of things, so nothing you ask can surprise them.
 Try to remember that sex and intimacy are a very normal part of everyday life, and there’s no shame in getting the information you need.

 (One thing to note: whether you’re using condoms or not, you should always use some form of contraception for the whole duration of chemotherapy in order to prevent pregnancy.
 Research shows that chemotherapy drugs can effect fetal development and result in serious birth defects.)

 Radiotherapy and sex